mtking2/fake-api/README.md

 ### Breakdown of script
-1. kills any currently running instances of Sinatra and/or ngork
+1. kills any currently running instances of Sinatra and/or ngrok
 2. starts Sinatra server in background
 3. starts ngrok tunnel in background
 4. automatically creates and/or updates an `$NGROK_URL` environment variable for your leisure.